SlimRunner/cs131-project-tester/README.md

 ```
 It is formatted in such a way that it can look good in markdown if you wanted to redirect the output to a markdown file to inspect it more easily.

 What this is telling you is that both stdout and stderr failed to match the expected output.
 They have to both succeed for the snippet to count as passed.
 The `e` means that such line _was_ **e**xpected.
 An `R` means that such line was **R**eceived (and not expected).
-The letter `R` will appear before `e` if the former was received but doesn't match the latter.
-Otherwise, it means that nothing was received or nothing was expected.
-This output comes from a diff between what was received and what was expected.
+The letter `e` will appear before `R` if the latter was received but doesn't match the former.
+Any other order means the pair is unrelated, and either nothing was received or nothing was expected.
+This output comes from a diff between the program output and the expected output.

 In the example above you would navigate to the section named `If-Statement Shadowing` in the appropriate `testsuite` file to see the snippet that generated the error.